-Performance schedule - AFFOPS % of relevant STI award that vests AFFOPS Threshold Maximum 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Performance schedule - Comparable NOI growth % of relevant STI award that vests Threshold Maximum 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Performance schedule - % of relevant STI award that vests Carbon emissions reduction (scope 1 & 2 GHG Threshold Maximum emissions) 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Discretion outcome, or where it is in the best interests of exercise its discretion in determining awards.
-Deferral STI rights are subject to a one-year deferral.
-F deferral.
-Refer to Section 1.1 for further information on the one-year Termination/Forfeiture of responsibility, retirement, death or disabilit f termination by RGN without cause, redundancy, diminution y, or other circumstances approved by the Board, the nities to encourage the Executive to secure the long-term In the event of the Executive's termination by RGN for cause prior to the end of the performance period, al STI unpaid and unvested incentive opportunities are forfeited.
-Clawback RGN's Remuneration Framework, RGN's incen nforce the importance of integrity and risk management in itive plan contains broadly framed malus provisions that allow hat all, or part, of any unvested incentive awards be forfeited These circumstances include, but are not limited to: • A material misstatement or omission in t the Financial Statements of RGN; If actions or inactions seriously damage RGN's reputation or put RGN at significant risk; If AFFO is not maintained in the deferral • • • A material abnormal occurrence results in an unintended increase in the award.
-Hedging Participants are prohibited from hedging the ir unvested deferred rights.
+Performance schedule - AFFOPS % of relevant STI award that vests AFFOPS Threshold Maximum 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Performance schedule - % of relevant STI award that vests Comparable NOI growth Threshold Maximum 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Performance schedule - % of relevant STI award that vests Carbon emissions reduction (scope 1 & 2 GHG Threshold Maximum emissions) 0% Vests on a straight-line basis between 0% at threshold and 100% at maximum Discretion Where a formulaic application of the metrics is likely to produce a material and perverse remuneration outcome, or where it is in the best interests of security holders for the Board to do so, the Board may exercise its discretion in determining awards.
+The purpose of preserving this discretion is to allow the Board to ensure remuneration amounts and structure are appropriate and to prevent any unintended vesting awards that would arise from a purely formulaic application of the STI metrics.
+The Board chose not to exercise discretion to vary the FY24 STI payments.
+Deferral efer to Section 1.1 for further information on the one-year Termination/Forfeiture termination by RGN without cause, redundancy, diminution r, or other circumstances approved by the Board, the nities to encourage the Executive to secure the long-term In the event of the Executive's termination by RGN for cause prior to the end of the performance period, all STI unpaid and unvested incentive opportunities are forfeited.
+Clawback Consistent with good governance and to reinforce the importance of integrity and risk management in RGN's Remuneration Framework, RGN's incentive plan contains broadly framed malus provisions that allow the Board in its sole discretion to determine that all, or part, of any unvested incentive awards be forfeited in certain circumstances.
+These circumstances include, but are not limited to: A material misstatement or omission in the ne Financial Statements of RGN; , , RGN's reputation or put RGN at significant risk; If AFFO is not maintained in the deferral A material abnormal occurrence results i Hedging Participants are prohibited from hedging their r unvested deferred rights.